HomeGuidesAPI ReferenceChangelog

 NameTypeDescription

 codeStringError code.
-Unique string identifying the type of error.
-See the table below for a list of possible error codes.
+Unique string identifying the error type.
+See the table below for possible error codes.
 (Always returned)

-objectNameStringIdentifies the type of object that the error is related to.
-This is typically a resource type that is part of the response.
-For example, the Tariff object.
+objectNameStringIdentifies the object type related to the error.
+Typically a resource type in the response, such as the Tariff object.
 (Conditionally returned)

-propertyNameStringIdentifies the property of the object that the error is related to.
-Primarily for binding and validation errors but sometimes used for business logic errors too.
-For example, the tariffId or lseId.
+propertyNameStringIdentifies the object property related to the error.
+Primarily used for binding and validation errors, but sometimes for business logic errors too, such as tariffId or lseId.
 (Conditionally returned)

 List of Error Codes